Shan Lin Xi High Mountain Oolong Tea

-Flavor: Fresh foresty, pastry aroma.
-Buttery, smooth texture.
+Flavor: Fresh foresty, herbal aroma.
 Balanced, soft savory and vegetal notes.
-Satisfying fresh forest finish.
+Satisfying, clean/dry finish.

 Garden: This farm is managed by an innovative farmer who inherited his family farm, and has continued to expand his farm management to other plots of tea in the Shanlinxi region.
 Mr. Chen has been a professional tea judge for over 20 years, and continues to hone his skills as both a farmer and professional representative of specialty Oolong tea.

 In recent years, he has focused on cultivating tea, and works in cooperation with a local colleague with whom he contracts the processing of his tea.
 We also know this colleague – Mr. Zhang, who is younger, but very skilled and sought after as a contracted tea maker.
 A great deal of the tea that he supervises the processing of is procured for entry into the Lugu Farmers' Association's Dong Ding Oolong Tea Competition.
 Mr. Zhang is also a professional tea judge who is highly motivated in his career.

 Harvest: Hand-picked in medium batches, summer 2022.
 Shan Lin Xi, Nantou, Taiwan.

 One of the prominent qualities of Taiwanese high mountain oolong is the fragrance that exudes from the freshly brewed leaves.
 Especially after the first and second brews, hold the un-lidded teapot near your nose and inhale slowly to experience the volatile aromatic oils that are being released from the freshly moistened and heated leaves.
 From there you can enjoy the evolving aroma of each successive brew.
 The fragrance is the most intriguing and subtle quality of a fine high mountain tea.